susiemartin/G6PD_deficiency/README.md

     Research_Question_1.R - applies analysis for research question 1 (prevalence of G6PD variants and G6PD deficiency / haemolytic anaemia diagnoses)
     Research_Question_2.R - applies main analysis for research question 2 (comparison of HbA1c and glucose in individuals without diabetes)
-    Research_Question_2_sensitivity.R - applies sensitivity analysis for research question 2 (comparison of HbA1c and glucose in individuals without conditions that affect HbA1c levels)
-    Research_Question_2_T2D.R - applies additional analysis for research question 2 (comparison of HbA1c and glucose in individuals with type 2 diabetes)
     Research_Question_3.R - applies analysis for research question 3a (comparison of age of diagnosis of type 2 diabetes).